mcvinding/Github-crash-course/README.md

 <img src="/images/NatMEG_POS.png" style="zoom:25%;" />

 ## Disclaimer
 *This course has no affiliation with GitHub, Inc. All the materials in this repository are for non-profit educational purposes only.
-All materials in this repository are free and open for fair use under the CC license.*
+All materials in this repository are free and open for fair use under the GNU General Public License v3.0.*